CVE-2026-47337: one bind() and Ubuntu's AppArmor 5.0 walks off a NULL

 ... /* one branch too late. */

-AF_UNSPEC bind is only permitted when the address is
+AF_UNSPEC bind is only allowed when the address is

-INADDR_ANY.
-They wrote the cast in the AF_INET arm.
-The check
+INADDR_ANY. but the cast went in the AF_INET arm while the

-sits in the AF_UNSPEC arm and runs first.
-When
+check sits in the AF_UNSPEC arm, and that arm runs first. when

 sk->sk_family != PF_INET6 you walk straight off the end of NULL and